underlay/styx/docs/TABLES.md

 type ValueMap map[uint64]*Value
 ```

-The variable assignments that the querying process returns are all uint64 identifiers, so they need to be converted into explicit RDF terms to return to the user.
-The in-memory index map can be inverted to create an initial value map, which is used to memoize the Value table lookups for every term in the solution graph.
+The variable assignments that the querying process returns are all uint64 identifiers, so they need to be converted into explicit RDF terms that can be returned to the user.
+The in-memory index map gets inverted to create an initial value map, which is used to memoize the Value table lookups for every term in the solution graph.

 ## Triple tables